 - Edit the pin to add the link in the source.

-Make sure your Pinterest images are ready for the Pin It Buttons.
-Using Pinterest's Pin It Button Chrome Extension, a little white Pin It button will hover over each pinnable image.
+Make sure your Pinterest images are ready for the Save button.
+Using Pinterest's Chrome Extension Button, a little white Pin It button will hover over each pinnable image.
 You want to make sure you add a description on each image that you load so people can easily pin with one click.

 A call to action (CTA) is a little bit of text asking people to take a specific next step, it’s the action you hope will happen.
 From Quicksprout, “there is an 80% increase in engagement for pins that contain a call to action.”
 You can use a call to action to ask people to share a post after they read it.